CarletonArchives/ExifTool-Batch-Processor/README.md

 Basic instructions on installing exiftool can be found under the *Full Perl Distribution* section here: http://owl.phy.queensu.ca/~phil/exiftool/install.html#Windows

-1.Download *Image-ExifTool distribution* and unzip the file.
+1. Download *Image-ExifTool distribution* and unzip the file.

 2. Rename the file "exiftool" to "exiftool.pl"

 3. in the directory C:\Windows create a directory called "exiftool"

 4. in the files you downloaded, move the folder "lib" and the file "exiftool.pl" to C:\Windows\exiftool

 5. if you are using Windows 8 go to the Control Panel->System->Advanced System Settings-> Environment Variables.
 If you are using an earlier version of windows go to My Computer->Properties->Advanced->Environmental Settings.

 6. Locate the variable named PATH.
 Click to edit that variable and add C:\Windows\exiftool; to the end.

 7. To check if these steps were successful go to the Command Prompt and type "exiftool.pl" and press enter.
 If successful an information message about exiftool should pop up.

 8. You are now ready to run this program.

 ####Mac: